 Non-permeable paving and new installations of artificial turf are not allowed to be used on verges.

 More details are available in the verge policy and when you submit a verge application, we will confirm that your planned verge meets the required standards.

 We regularly spray weeds on the footpaths and on verges across the City of Holdfast Bay.
-If you don't want us to spray on the verge outside your home, please ask to be included on the council's No Weed Spray List by contacting our customer service team on (08) 8229 9999 or send an email to email@example.com.
+If you don't want us to spray on the verge outside your home, you can request to be on the No Weed Spray List by contacting customer service.

 Name of Contact Officer/Department